bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "I look forward to it, mr. Scalanduur."
 He took a step back, and gave them a respectful bow, before he opened the front door and left.

-*That is a lot of money* Adrex thought to himself.
+*That is a lot of money*, Adrex thought to himself.
 As he turned to Yurgunn to share his excitement, she stared at him in disbelief.
 Adrex smile vanished instantly.